<meta keywords />

 Any new or sensitive surface

-Reduces the risk of unexpected damage
+Reduces risk of unexpected damage

 Recommended practice in all cases